abhinavhh/PersonalPortfolio/README.md

     ```bash
     npm run dev
     ```
-5. Open your browser and go to `http://localhost:3000` to view the portfolio.
+5. Open your browser and go to `http://localhost:5173` to view the portfolio.

+## Contributing
+Contributions are welcome!
+If you have suggestions or improvements, feel free to open an issue or submit a pull request.